 A House floor amendment by Representative Paul, to prohibit all funding for the animal ID program, was defeated by a vote of 34 to 389.
 Withdrawn, on a point of order, was a King amendment to create a mandatory but privately administered animal ID system.
 The amendment parallels his bill (H.R.
 3170) to do the same.
-(See also CRS Report RL32012, Animal Identification and Meat Traceability, by Geoffrey S. Becker.)
+(See also CRS Report RL32012, Animal Identification and Meat Traceability, by (name redacted).)

-Agricultural Marketing Service (AMS).
+Agricultural Marketing Service (AMS)

 AMS is responsible for promoting the marketing and distribution of U.S. agricultural products in domestic and international markets.
 User fees and reimbursements rather than appropriated funds account for nearly \$2 of every \$3 in spending by the agency.
 Such fees, which now cover AMS activities like process verification programs, commodity grading, and Perishable Agricultural Commodities Act licensing, will total an estimated \$196 million in FY2006 and a projected \$195 million in FY2007.

-The Senate report anticipates that AMS will receive \$101.4 million more in federal funds, either directly appropriated or transferred to AMS from the Section 32 account.9 The House-passed level is \$104.9 million.
+The Senate report anticipates that AMS will receive \$101.4 million more in federal funds, either directly appropriated or transferred to AMS from the Section 32 account.10 The House-passed level is \$104.9 million.
 The Administration's FY2007 proposal recommended about \$100 million, compared with an estimated \$114 million in FY2006 (Figure 11).
-Neither the Senate nor House bill assumes the Administration's plan to reduce this total in FY2007 by the equivalent of \$14 million in new user fees.
-These new fees would come from charging for the costs of the development of commodity grade standards for those requesting AMS grading services (\$2 million), and for recovering the costs associated with AMS oversight of marketing orders (\$12 million).
+Neither the Senate nor House